Recipes

 2

-Preheat the oven and prepare the peppers
+Preheat the oven and

 Preheat the oven to 180°C. Cut off the tops of the peppers, remove the seeds and clean the inside.